chojs23/ts-bridge/README.md

 these defaults (or any overrides you make) apply to both syntax and semantic processes before they boot.
 Restart your LSP client after changing the snippet so a fresh tsserver picks up the new arguments.

+## Contributing

+Every contributions are welcome!
+Feel free to open issues or submit pull requests.